foxssake/netfox/docs/index.md

 ## About this documentation

-These pages assume that you are familiar with both Godot, its mutliplayer capabilities, and building multiplayer games in general.
+These pages assume that you are familiar with both Godot, its multiplayer capabilities, and building multiplayer games in general.
 Missing any of these might make your reading experience more difficult than preferred.